chenjianyi/fastsag/README.md

 2. Download fastsag checkpoint from [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/jchenil_connect_ust_hk/EjM0CpbBGC9NsEMI9iLFyVQBC3A9tDInoG-EGmDciRQqyQ?e=rqfidw)
    and put all weights in fastsag/weights

    BigvGAN checkpoints could be downloaded from [BigvGAN](https://github.com/NVIDIA/BigVGAN).
 The checkpoints we used is "bigvgan_24khz_100band".
+I upgrade BigvGAN to BigvGAN-v2, and the checkpoints would be downloaded automatically.

    [MERT](https://huggingface.co/papers/2306.00107) pretrained checkpoints would be downloaded automatically from huggingface.
 Please make sure your sever could access huggingface.